-Sudden illness or injury can occur without warning, and while no one typically plans a trip to the Emergency Care Center (ECC), everyone should know what to expect after they arrive.
+Sudden illness or injury can occur without warning, and while no one typically plans a trip to the Emergency Room (ER), everyone should know what to expect after they arrive.

 Step 1 – Rapid Medical Evaluation

-We have a rapid treatment area in the ECC called the “Fast Track” for patients who are determined to have less severe injuries after being triaged.
-This process is designated to help speed up the process of being seen when patients arrive in the ECC.
+We have a rapid treatment area in the ER called the “Fast Track” for patients who are determined to have less severe injuries after being triaged.
+This process is designated to help speed up the process of being seen when patients arrive in the ER.

 Step 2 – Registration

-The registration process is important for two reasons: it lets the ECC staff gather information for your patient record and obtain your consent for treatment.
+The registration process is important for two reasons: it lets the ER staff gather information for your patient record and obtain your consent for treatment.
 Both are necessary for ordering diagnostic tests to enable the provider to determine your best treatment option.
-Patient Access Specialists can conduct bedside registration for patients who have been taken directly to a treatment room.

 Step 3 – Treatment